The Best Amex Hilton Honors Credit Card Strategy

 Second Card – The American Express Hilton Honors Business Credit Card

-American Express Hilton Honors Business
+American Express Hilton Honors Business Card (US)

-The American Express Hilton Honors Business card earns Hilton Honors points and offers cardholders benefits such as instant Hilton Gold elite status and ten complimentary airport lounge passes per year.
+The American Express Hilton Honors Business card (US) earns Hilton Honors points and offers cardholders benefits such as instant Hilton Gold elite status and ten complimentary airport lounge passes per year.

 BONUS